nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 - supporting multiple users editing a document at the same time.
 - co-authoring including real-time content updates between all users editing the document, as well as presence information and real-time cursor tracking for each user.

 This integration works together with Nuxeo versioning and locking/auto-locking policies.
-It also provides an enricher for letting app builders also benefit from this integration, fetching WOPI urls to open and edit documents using the enricher  `WOPIEnricher`.
+It also provides an enricher for letting app builders also benefit from this integration, fetching WOPI URLs to open and edit documents using the enricher `WOPIEnricher`.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-23174](https://jira.nuxeo.com/browse/NXP-23174) and [NXP-25300](https://jira.nuxeo.com/browse/NXP-25300).